the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 Poke at things until they break, then make them unbreakable.

 Finally, **sharpen your soft skills**.
-I touched on this earlier, but it bears more emphasis.
+I touched on this earlier, but it deserves emphasis.
 Ultimately, teams want to hire people they actually want to work with, and this is a huge factor in your interviews.
 I think EQ can be just as important as IQ for an AI/ML Engineering role, so practice being a friendly, empathetic, and curious colleague.